NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/Monash Bioinformatics Training Platform User Guide--DOCID100.md

 ![Bioinformatics Training Platform Architecture][btp-architecture]

 A workshop is composed of a number of training modules.
-Each training module has an associated tools and datasets metadata.
+Each training module has an associated analysis tools and datasets metadata.
 These metadata are used by the orchestration system for automation of tools installation during BTP image creation and datasets syncing during BTP instance deployments.

 ---

 ## Components

 The BTP as a solution is composed of a number of components: **Analysis Tools**, **Datasets** and **Training Materials**.
+These components are encapsulated on each of the training modules.
 A brief summary of each one are included below.

 ### Analysis Tools